 From classrooms and sports halls to gyms and canteen space, when these aren’t being used in the evening or weekends they can be hired out to community groups, individuals and local businesses.

-While this may be difficult at the moment with restrictions on who can and cannot meet with in public, it won’t be forever, and is something you can plan for in the future.
-Prior to the recent lockdown restrictions, research found that 43% of schools were letting space when not in use, with some saying they’d hired rooms to everyone from church groups and birthday parties to weddings and evening language schools.
+Prior to the COVID-19 pandemic, research found that 43% of schools were letting space when not in use, with some saying they had hired out rooms to everyone from church groups and birthday parties to weddings and evening language schools.

 This lends itself to other areas too, such as car parking and IT facilities if your school has the resources.